About the Lawton-Fort Sill Rifle and Pistol Club

 ARTICLE VI; OFFICERS

+(A) ORA Board of Directors.
 The Lawton-Fort Sill Rifle and Pistol Club, Inc., having authority to appoint one of its members to the Board of Directors of the Oklahoma Rifle Association, said representative shall be appointed by the Executive Committee of the Lawton-Fort Sill Rifle and Pistol Club, Inc., and shall serve at the pleasure of the Executive Committee.

 ARTICLE VII; DUTIES OF OFFICERS